aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 only be introduced on the `jsii` release line that targets the latest [TypeScript] compiler.

-Users may need to modify they code when upgrading from one `major.minor` release line to another (addressing [TypeScript] language evolutions and `jsii` feature evolutions).
+Users may need to modify their code when upgrading from one `major.minor` release line to another (addressing [TypeScript] language evolutions and `jsii` feature evolutions).
 While upgrading to the latest release line of `jsii` helps minimize the effort required for these updates, the release strategy allows developers to